 Construction permits are required to construct or modify any water retention structure meeting the requirements laid out in N.D.C.C. § 61-16.1-38.
 The Standards apply to all water retention structures including dams, ponds, and lagoons that need a construction permit from the Department.

-Figure 2.1 depicts the process for determining if a dam or other water retention structure requires a construction permit:
+2.1 NEW DAMS